 Meaning of collection letter

-Letters written for realizing payments from the debtors are known as collection letters.
+Letters written for realizing payments from the debtors to original creditor are known as collection letters.
 The need for writing collection letters arises from credit sales.
 Selling on credit is a traditional business policy that enhances volume of sales.
-Under the credit sales policy, the sellers allow the customers a definite period for payment of dues.
+Under the credit sales policy, the sellers allow the customers a definite period for overdue payment.
 However, sometimes the buyers make unexpected delay in paying their dues.
 Even, some custom stances, the sellers write letters reminding and requesting the customers to pay the due bills.
-Instead of sending one letter or repeated copies of the same letter, credit departments send a series of letters.
+Instead of sending one letter or repeated copies of the same letter, credit departments send a series of letters at a period of time.

 In the opinion of Kitty O. Locker, “Collection letters ask customers to pay for the goods and services they have already received.”